Izso Glickstein: Celldömölk

 Glickstein's first cantorial post came in 1916 at Celldömölk, Hungary at a Neolog synagogue where he also taught Yeshiva students.
-Two years later, Glickstein and his wife fled Celldömölk after the first phase of the White Terror struck on August 23, 1919.
+Two years later, Izso and Gizella fled Celldömölk after the first phase of the White Terror struck on August 23, 1919.
 Soldiers broke into the synagogue, captured the rabbi, desecrated the synagogue, and robbed, raped, and murdered congregants.

 Dohány

-Glickstein retreated to Budapest and immediately secured a cantorial post at the Dohány Street Synagogue or the Great Synagogue in 1920.
+Izso and Gizella fled to Budapest.
+Izso became uber cantor at the Dohány Street Synagogue or the Great Synagogue in 1920.
 Dohány was the center of Neolog Judaism and the largest synagogue in Europe, seating 3,000 worshipers.
 This was the most prestigious cantorial post in all of Europe at the time.
-The post was open because the renown Zevulun (Zavel) Kwartin had left for the United States the previous year.
-According to a Dohány cantor in 2018, 62 cantors applied to fill Kwartin's post, and Glickstein was selected.
+The post was open because Zevulun (Zavel) Kwartin had left for the United States the previous year.